BMW - The Ultimate Driving Machine

 Model by RECORD 1/43

 1982 BMW M1 Group 5 IMSA (Mosport 1982): BMW jumped back in to factory involvement in the IMSA series in 1982.
 For the sprint races, taking advantage of the IMSA regulations for the new GTP class, BMW entered their new March-BMW 81P, with its turbo-charged 2.0L engine.
 For the longer endurance events like the Mosport 6-Hours, they ran the BMW M1 in the GTO class.
 David Hobbs drove in all races for BMW that season and was joined by Hans-Joaquim Stuck for the enduros.
-The M1 was a ex-Procar tube frame M1 and one of the last ones built.
-It ran a normally aspirated 3.5L six-cylinder, which produced 470 hp.
-Even with lighter Group 5 bodywork, the car was still heavier than its main rival, the Porsche 935.
-Hobbs and Stuck failed to finish at Mosport and Watkins Glen and were 16th at Daytona.
-BMW left IMSA in 1983 to focus on F1.
+This M1 was a ex-Procar tube frame M1 and one of the last ones built.

 Model by SPARK 1/43